ABSESpy/ABSESpy/docs/wiki/about.md

 ## What is an Agent-based Model (ABM)

 > [!INFO]Definition
-> An agent-based model (often referred to as **ABM**) is composed of autonomous agents, **who are diverse and interact with one another and their environment**.
+> An agent-based model (often called **ABM**) comprises diverse autonomous agents interacting with one another and their environment**.

-ABM is simulated over time: at each time step or event, agents take decisions and act based on their attributes and/or in response or anticipation of other agents’ behaviours or changes in the environment.
-The micro-level actions and interactions of many agents **give rise to macro-level patterns** and dynamics, which are typically the focus of analysis.
-The agents thus respond diversely to the contexts (*usually depicted by the model's parameters and variables*) they jointly created, and their actions' outcomes then lead to an [emergence]({{emergence}}) of the macro-pattern.
+ABM is simulated over time: agents make decisions and act based on their attributes and/or in response or anticipation of other agents’ behaviors or changes in the environment at each time step or event.
+Many agents' micro-level actions and interactions give rise to macro-level patterns and dynamics, typically the focus of analysis.
+The agents thus respond diversely to the contexts (*usually depicted by the model's parameters and variables*) they jointly created, and their actions' outcomes then lead to an [emergence]({{emergence}}) of the macro pattern.

 ## What are Social-ecological Systems (SESs)